ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/rma_process.md

 ## Online RMA form

 eZ Commerce also offers an online RMA form.
-After user submits this form, an email is sent to admin using [SendRmaEmailDataProcessor](../../one_page_forms/one_page_forms_api/dataprocessors/dataprocessors.md#sendrmaemaildataprocessor).
+After user submits this form, an email is sent to admin using [SendRmaEmailDataProcessor](../../forms/form_api/dataprocessors.md#sendrmaemaildataprocessor).

 The email recipient has to generate a delivery note with a return number and send it to the customer.
 The customer then can return their goods together with return number.

-See [one-page forms](../../one_page_forms/one_page_forms.md) for more information.
+See [Forms](../../forms/forms.md) for more information.

 ``` html+twig
 {{ path('silversolutions_service', {'formTypeResolver': 'rma'}) }}